 Please use the following table as a guide to map our services to hostnames.

-PSC APIs and Services are authenticated via API Keys.
-Users can view API Key settings within the PSC Console under Settings > API Keys.
+Carbon Black Cloud APIs and Services are authenticated via API Keys.
+Users can view API Key settings within the Carbon Black Cloud Console under Settings > API Keys.

 API keys include two parts:

 Authentication is passed to the API via the

 X-Auth-Token HTTP header.

 1234, the corresponding

 All API requests must be authenticated by using an API Secret Key and a API ID.
 Unauthenticated requests return an HTTP 401 error.

 Older versions of this document had “Connector” related terminology.
 This has now been updated to “API Key”.

 This allows a organization administrator to define a API Key and get access to the API Secret Key and API ID that will be required to authenticate the API request.
 In addition, administrators can restrict use of this API key to a specific set of IP addresses for security reasons.

 Currently there are four major access levels for API Keys available in the API Keys page.
 Each access level provides different access levels to API routes: